New research reveals that Scotland strongly outperforms the UK as a whole in attracting foreign direct investment.

 We have the best-educated population in Europe – with Scotland having a higher proportion of 25-64 year olds with degree-level education than any EU country.

-And Scotland has up to 25 per cent of Europe’s tidal power potential, and 25 per cent of Europe’s offshore wind potential – positioning us to be a world leader in renewables, with the latest huge investment in Scotland’s offshore wind.
+And Scotland has massive renewable energy resources, positioning us to be a world leader in the renewable revolution, with the latest huge investment in Scotland’s offshore wind.

 Watch this video, narrated by Brian Cox, outlining Scotland’s enormous potential to thrive as an independent country.

 🏴 Scotland has what it takes to be an independent country.

 📣 Watch as Brian Cox, star of Succession, takes us through Scotland’s huge potential.